 - Excessive sweating

-- Working or living in moist or humid environments
+- Working or living in damp or humid environments

-- Having diabetes, circulation problems or a weak immune system
+- Diabetes, circulation problems, or a weak immune system

 - Yellow toenails

-- Pain, ranging from mild to severe, or constant to intermittent
+- Pain, ranging from mild to severe; may be constant or intermittent

-- Appearance of debris building up under the infected nail
+- Appearance of debris build-up under the infected nail

 What Causes Toenail Fungus?

 Toenail fungus can be caused by many different things.
-Like athlete’s foot, a person can contract toenail fungus by using public showers, locker rooms, gyms and other warm, damp places, including home showers that are shared by multiple family members.
-Fungal infections in the nails are typically caused by a group of fungi called dermatophytes.
-However, yeasts and molds can also cause toenail fungus.
+As with athlete’s foot, a person can contract toenail fungus by using public showers, locker rooms, gyms, or even home showers that are shared by multiple family members.
+Any warm, damp place can be a breeding ground for fungi.
+Fungal infections in the nails are typically caused by a group of fungi called dermatophytes, but yeasts and molds can also cause toenail fungus.
 Other common things that can cause toenail fungus include:

 - Medical conditions such as diabetes and other circulatory conditions